The course will be impeccably well-marked on race day, in fact you’ll hardly go a full minute without seeing some form

 From AS#5, turn around and retrace your footsteps all the way back to the Academy Trail.
 At the Horner’s Corner 3-way junction, turn left, back onto Academy Trail.
 Carefully cross the park service road and the Buntzen Lake Parkway road.
 The trail ends at Pumphouse Road, a gravel service road.
 Turn right and follow it down to Aid Station #6.

-From AS#6, turn left into the trail and head up the Diez Vista Trail [affectionately, “F-You-George (Gary) Hill” – you will know why as you climb it on tired legs].
+From AS#6, turn left into the trail and head up the Diez Vista Trail [affectionately known as FUG, “F-You-George (Gary) Hill” – you will know why as you climb it on tired legs].
 As you crest the top of the climb, you will be back at the water station junction, which is no longer in place after your first pass earlier in the day.
 Turn left and follow this trail [the same one you climbed hours earlier] until you exit at Gate “WP1”.
 Turn left, carefully cross the Belcarra Regional Park Road, and turn right down the stairs.
 Once down at Sasamat Lake, turn right at the bridge.
 DO NOT CROSS THE BRIDGE.
 Follow the lakeside trail until you reach a set of stairs leading up from the lake.
 Turn right, up the stairs to the parking lot, then skirt the parking lot and drop back down to the lake to cover the final few hundred meters on in to your finish line on White Pine Beach, in front of the bathrooms.

 Congratulations you’ve finished, about 6000 feet up and 6000 feet down over 50km distance.